-If you like your vapour on the cooler side, it’s good to know that the Arizer Solo 2 uses a longer glass stem than the Air 2 and ArGo.
-With a little more distance between the herbs and your mouth, you’ll find that the Solo 2 produces cooler, milder vapour a longer stem may also mean that some flavour notes are a bit less pronounced.
+If you like your vapor on the cooler side, it’s good to know that the Arizer Solo 2 uses a longer glass stem than the Air 2 and ArGo.
+With a little more distance between the herbs and your mouth, you’ll find that the Solo 2 produces cooler, milder vapor a longer stem may also mean that some flavour notes are a bit less pronounced.

 Cleaning any Arizer vaporizer is a breeze because Arizer’s vaporizers store your herbs in removable glass stems.

 When resin begins to collect in the stem of your Arizer vape, simply remove the stem and soak it in alcohol.
 After a long soak, you can rinse away any remaining residue in the sink.

 Clean the chamber of your vaporizer with a pipe cleaner or cotton swab dipped in alcohol.
 Then just let the vaporizer and stem dry completely before vaping again.

 The Arizer ArGo, Solo 2 and Air 2 all load in exactly the same way.
 After grinding your herb, remove the glass stem from the vaporizer.
 Push the bottom of the stem into the pile of ground herbs a few times.
 The herbs will collect in the chamber at the bottom of the stem.

 Push gently with your finger to compress the herbs.
 Return the stem to the vaporizer, turn the device on and enjoy!

 After the end of your session, you can dump the used herbs by removing the stem and shaking it gently.
 But, let the stem cool down before removing it or reloading it.

 Being a larger and less portable vaporizer, the Arizer Solo 2 differs significantly in terms of battery technology.